MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] includes two applications, which enable authors and operators to use the right device for the right task in their workflows:

-- **PC authoring app.** Authors use the PC authoring app to add content and to create and structure their guide.
+- **PC authoring app.** Authors use the PC app to add content and to create and structure their guide.
 These tasks are fast and efficient on a PC.

 - **[!include[pn-hololens](../includes/pn-hololens.md)] app.** This app includes modes for authoring and operating.